-Common Forest Trees of North Carolina: How to Know Them is put out by the North Carolina Forest Service.
-Includes details on size, shape and other characteristics of each species.
-Also includes black and white illustrations of tree leaves, twigs and fruit, and range map.
+Common Forest Trees of North Carolina: How to Know Them, a North Carolina Forest Service publication, includes details on size, shape, range, and other characteristics of multiple NC species.

-Tree Care Tips, created and maintained by the TCIA, is packed with content designed to help homeowners care for their trees and protect their landscapes.
+Tree Care Tips, a TCIA publication, is packed with content designed to help homeowners care for their trees and protect their landscapes.

 TreesAreGood, an ISA publication, helps increase awareness of the benefits of trees and provides homeowners and other tree owners with access to resources to help sustain trees in an urban environment.